fengyunzaidushi/awesome-github-repos/data.md

 *   [ossu/computer-science](https://github.com/ossu/computer-science) - 🎓 Path to a free self-taught education in Computer Science!

 *   [jncraton/languagemodels](https://github.com/jncraton/languagemodels) - Explore large language models in 512MB of RAM

+*   [daugaard47/ChatGPT\_Conversations\_To\_Markdown](https://github.com/daugaard47/ChatGPT_Conversations_To_Markdown) - ChatGPT Conversations to Markdown is a Python script that converts your exported ChatGPT conversations into readable and well-formatted Markdown files.

 *   [deanmalmgren/textract](https://github.com/deanmalmgren/textract) - extract text from any document. no muss. no fuss.